ICTU/quality-time/docs/src/software.md

 ### Health check

-The test data container currently has no health check.
+The test data container has no health check.

 ### Running the test data component